CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 another order is placed which satisfies Sally’s order, the protocol matches them, and sends each counterparty its respective funds.

-## Counterparty has automatic order matching
+### Automatic order matching on the Bitcoin blockchain

 `[give_quantity]1/[get_quantity]1` is the ‘’ratio’‘in which Sally will exchange `give_asset1` for `get_asset1`, and is denoted by `ratio1`.
 In